ericoporto/ags-manual-wiki/Settingupthegame.md

 Many of these options can be changed at runtime with the script command SetGameOption. **Basic properties**

--   **Colour Depth** - the number of colours your game will use.
-Default is 32-bit, which lets you use all the range of colours contemporary devices support.
-16-bit is rather a compatibility setting, that will reduce the size of your game resources at the cost of colour precision.
-8-bit colour mode is a special feature for making palette-based games.
+-   **Color Depth** - the number of colors your game will use.
+Default is 32-bit, which lets you use all the range of colors contemporary devices support.
+16-bit is rather a compatibility setting, that will reduce the size of your game resources at the cost of color precision.
+8-bit color mode is a special feature for making palette-based games.
 See Also: [Palette setup](Settingupthegame#palette-setup), [Palette functions](Globalfunctions_Palette)
 -   **Developer name** - this will add the provided string to the game's